open-telemetry/weaver/docs/weaver-config.md

 For the most complex cases, it is possible to define explicitly the list configuration files to load using the `--config` CLI n-ary parameter.

+## Parameters

+Weaver supports the definition of parameters both in the `weaver.yaml` file and in the CLI.
+The parameters defined in the `weaver.yaml` file will be overridden by the parameters defined in the CLI.

+The parameters defined in the `weaver.yaml` file are accessible in both the JQ expressions and the Jinja templates (see this [documentation](/crates/weaver_forge/README.md) for more details).
+Inside the `weaver.yaml` file, parameters can be defined at multiple levels:
+- At the file level, using the top-level `params` section.
+- At the template level, using the `params` section inside the `templates` section.

+Template-level parameters override file-level parameters.
+CLI parameters override both file-level and template-level parameters.

 ## Example